-- First attempt Paper consent packets brought to school a few weeks before the scheduled day of the clinic. - Student provides hard copy package to parent/guardian; - Alternately, the PHN provides the consent packet web link to the student's parent/guardian to complete and email back to the public health office or print off a hard copy for the student to return to the school. - > Some offices do not send home Grade 1 consent packages but invite students into clinic.
+- First attempt Paper consent packets brought to school a few weeks before the scheduled day of the clinic.
+This may be a General Consent form for immunization delayed students in Grade 6 and 8. - Student provides hard copy package to parent/guardian; - Alternately, the PHN provides the consent packet web link to the student's parent/guardian to complete and email back to the public health office or print off a hard copy for the student to return to the school. - Some offices do not send home Grade 1 consent packages but invite students into clinic.